Zero-1729/rocket/docs/Specification.md

 #### Inheritance

-Rocket takes after **Python**'s class inheritance, where newly defined classes can inherit properties of other objects.
+Rocket supports (full) class inheritance, where newly defined classes can *inherit* properties of other objects.
 E.g:-

 ```Rocket
 class Earth < Planet {
     revolve() {
         print "I just R-evolved"; /// Anyone?
 Catch that?
   }
 }
 ```

-Your probably wondering why Planet is not just enclosed in the bracket like `Earth(Planet)`.
+Your probably wondering why Planet is not just enclosed in the brace like `Earth(Planet)`.
 I wanted **Ruby** to have a piece of the production and also because it looks cooler.
-Right?
-Anyway the point of `<=` is to show that Earth is a subclass of Planet.
+The point of `<` is to show that Earth is a subclass of Planet.

 ```Rocket
 class Computer {
     init(os) {
         this.os = os;
     }
 }

 class Laptop <  Computer {
     turnOn() {
         print "I am awake";
     }
 }